clojurists-together/clojuriststogether.org/resources/markdown/news/january-2019-monthly-update.md

 Hello CT Community -

-We are happy to conclude Q4 and start work with Q1 of 2019!
-These are the final progress reports for projects Datascript and Kaocha- thanks Nikita and Arne for all your hard work!
+We are happy to announce the conclusion of Q4 and get to work with Q1 of 2019.
+These are the final progress reports for projects Datascript and Kaocha- special thanks to Nikita and Arne for all your hard work!

 ## Datascript update